jpr2/02-Space-Shooter/README.md

-# Exercise-02d-Godot-Template
+# 02-Space-Shooter
-Exercise for MSCH-C220, 15 February 2021
+Project for MSCH-C220, 22 February 2021

-A Godot Project Template, for use in future projects.
+A Space Shooter Project

 ## Implementation
 Built using Godot 3.2.3